yatara21/FINAL-PROJECT-ORANGE-DC/README.md

 4. **Set Up Docker and Jenkins (Optional)**:

-      4.1 **Build the Docker Image**: To build the Docker image for the application
+   :green_circle: 4.1 **Build the Docker Image**: To build the Docker image for the application
    ```
    docker build -t yatara21/final-project-odc .
    ```
-      4.2 **Run the Docker Container**: To run the application in a Docker container on your local machine
+     :green_circle: 4.2 **Run the Docker Container**: To run the application in a Docker container on your local machine
    ```
    docker run -p 5000:5000 yatara21/final-project-odc:latest
    ```
 5. **Configure and Run Ansible Playbook**:
    You can use the Ansible playbook to deploy the application on your web servers.

-      5.1 **Edit Ansible Inventory File**:
+     :green_circle: 5.1 **Edit Ansible Inventory File**:
    Ensure the `inventory` file contains the correct target web servers where you want to deploy the application.

       Example: